expo/expo/docs/versions/unversioned/guides/routing-and-navigation.rst

 In Exponent apps, this file is typically where you will register the root component of your app.
 At the root, you typically include any higher order ``Provider`` components, such as the ``react-redux`` ``Provider``, and the ExNavigation ``NavigationProvider``.
-As you can see in the baove example, we usually also render our root ``StackNavigation`` component at the root.
+As you can see in the above example, we usually also render our root ``StackNavigation`` component at the root.
 Most apps are composed of many nested stacks, which we will see here.